-A permanent 20 m minimum BPZ will be established on the perimeter of the site between bushfire hazard and residential dwellings.
-This includes the southern, western and northern perimeter of the residential site.
-On the northern perimeter, the BPZ will include the entire 16 m road reserve and 4 metres on all lot frontages / edges.
+A permanent 20 m BPZ will be established on the north perimeter of the site between bushfire hazard in the Bushforever Reserve and residential dwellings.
+This includes the road reserve (16m) and each lot having an additional setback of 4 metres to provide a total 20 metre separation.

+On the southern perimeter, the BPZ will include Joondalup Drive to the southern edge of the bitumen surface.
+This has been measured at 30 metres.